Shraddhapareek/Test/Writeup.md

  * Out of all the records in the dataset, 81% of the sightings records are from USA.
  * The maximum number of sightings are recorded in California, Texas, Florida, Illinois, New York and Washington and these states share their boundaries with the waterbodies that is oceans or lake.
 This is amusing that why the maximum number of sightings are from these states?
 Is there any connection between the number of UFO sightings and the states near waterbodies?
 Is it just a coincidence or something else?
  * The dataset also tells us that the maximum sightings were recorded after sunset and before sunrise in USA, that is in darkness.
 So, it can be assumed that in absence of sunlight, the waterbodies around these states are dark and the boundaries of the states are full of lights, which attracts UFOs towards these states.
-  * Another surprising observation is the states which have maximum number of sightings are the states with maximum number of population.
- * From the above observation, one assumption could be that there is high correlation between the number of population and the number of sightings.
+  * Another surprising observation is that the states which have maximum number of sightings are the states with maximum number of population.
+One assumption could be that there is high correlation between the number of population and the number of sightings.
 This could be the possibility that more people have seen more UFOs resulting in more recordings.
  *